 One of the most prominent figures in that movement was a decorated combat veteran from Massachusetts named John F. Kerry.
 In 1982 Kerry was launching a campaign for Lieutenant Governor of Massachusetts, and it would be through the Kerry campaign that Ogulewicz was later drawn into the political arena himself.

-The late Neil Phillips (father of the scandal plagued former Police Commissioner Gerald Phillips) invited Ogulewicz to meet Kerry at a fundraiser being held at the home of Attorney Stan Szlachetka.
+Neil Phillips (father of the future Police Commissioner Gerald Phillips) invited Ogulewicz to meet Kerry at a fundraiser being held at the home of Attorney Stan Szlachetka.
 At that event, Mitch met a Kerry operative named Mike Whouley, who several days later contacted Mitch and asked him to be the Western Mass coordinator for the Kerry campaign.
 Mitch agreed, but had little sense at the time that through this volunteer work he would ultimately establish the political connections that would lead to the launching of his own political career.

 One unexpected perk of Mitch’s campaign role was the opportunity to meet some of the Hollywood celebrities who were lending their activism, money and glamour to Kerry's fundraisers.
 At one Boston event, Mitch met Chevy Chase and Robin Williams.
 Ogulewicz and his wife Cyndi even got to socialize with the two comedians later that evening.
 Williams impressed Mitch with his seriousness and reserved manner, which was in sharp contrast to his outrageous stage persona.

-At one particularly memorable fundraiser, Mitch met the folk band Peter, Paul and Mary, while on another occasion Peter Yarrow of the same group gave a solo concert at a pre-convention party Mitch organized at Tilly’s in downtown Springfield.
+At one particularly memorable fundraiser, Mitch met the members of the folk band Peter, Paul and Mary.
+On another occasion, Peter Yarrow of the same group gave a solo concert at a pre-convention party Mitch organized at Tilly’s in downtown Springfield.

-The night of Kerry’s election victory, then City Councilor (later District Court Judge) Phillip Contant told Springfield Newspaper reporter Carol Malley that Kerry’s victory left Ogulewicz in a good position to enter local politics in Springfield if he wanted to.
-Malley later listed Mitch among the rising stars of local politics in her political column “Perspectives.”
+The night of Kerry’s election victory, then City Councilor (later District Court Judge) Phillip Contant told Springfield Newspapers reporter Carol Malley that Kerry’s victory left Ogulewicz in a good position to enter Springfield politics in if he wanted to.
+Malley would later list Mitch among the rising stars of local politics in her local politics column “Perspectives.”
 While Mitch was flattered by the mention, he was not yet ready to take the suggestion too seriously.

-As in all successful campaigns, there was a lot of good old-fashioned legwork.
+As in all successful political campaigns, there was a lot of good old-fashioned legwork.
 Door to door campaigning began in Indian Orchard, whose large Polish population Shear hoped would give Ogulewicz a positive reception and a psychological boost.
 His walking tours soon spread throughout the city, where he frequently ran into some of his opponents.
-In particular he kept bumping into former mayoral aide Francis Keough, who was also running an aggressive door to door campaign.
+In particular, he kept bumping into former mayoral aide Francis Keough, who was also running an aggressive door to door campaign.
 The two young candidates became friends and sometimes even worked the same street, with Mitch on one side and Keough on the other.
-Mitch had to attend what seemed like an endless number of coffee hours, nearly 80 in all, and also got some help from John Kerry:.
+Mitch also attended what seemed like an endless number of coffee hours, nearly 80 in all, and got some fundraising help from John Kerry:

-On September 20th, Mitch finished 9th out of the 24 candidates, with popular Atwater activist Betty Montori close at his heels.
-The top nine are the preferred spots to finish in the primary because under the at-large election system in place at the time, only the top nine finishers are elected in the final election.
+On September 20th, Mitch finished 9th out of the 24 candidates, with popular Atwater area activist Betty Montori close at his heels.
+The top nine were the preferred spots to finish in the primary because under the at-large election system in place at the time, only the top nine finishers are selected in the final election.

 But while the ninth place finish was very encouraging to Ogulewicz, it hardly insured an ultimate victory.
 For one thing, the turnout in the final election would be much higher than in the primary, with many voters coming to the polls who had not participated in the runoff.
 Those November voters might very well have different preferences than those who had participated in the September primary.